SimpleDataLabsInc/prophecy-docs/docs/Spark/gems/subgraph/tableIterator.md

 ## Adding Inputs and Outputs to TableIterator

-For a Table Iterator Gem, the first input port is for your DataFrame on which you want to Iterate Over.
+For a TableIterator Gem, the first input port is for your DataFrame on which you want to Iterate Over.
 You can **(1)Add** more Inputs or Switch to **(2) Output** tab to add more Outputs as needed.
 These extra inputs would not change for every iteration.
 Also, the output will be a Union of output of all Iterations.
 You can **(3) Delete** any port by hovering over it.